SanjayDevTech/instautils/README.md

 # New Features!

-  - Download the Insta public post (Only Image)
+  - Download the Insta public post
   - Set the image directly to ImageView

 ### Credits